Pearl Street Reconstruction & Safety Improvements

 I am not against bikes I think that new paved streets, proper signage and fixed sidewalks will benefit the majority here.
 Also if the rumors are true I cant wait to see the bike path extended thru to East Somerville.
 Would be nice to have a designated safer path thru the city.

-East Somerville almost 3 years ago
+East Somerville over 3 years ago

 While I am a bicyclist, I would like to advocate for wider sidewalks over protected bike lanes if we had to pick one.
 Pearl Street is full of people walking, often small children going to and from school, and there is not enough room to walk without going into the street.
 Traffic calming should not rely on parked cars, as cars are often gone during the day time, allowing cars to speed.
 If the street traffic were calmer, it would be pleasant to bike on without protected bike lanes.
 My usage on Pearl is mostly between Franklin and Mt.
 Vernon, and the majority of traffic is eastbound, going too quickly as they cut up from Myrtle to get to 93N.
 Physical infrastructure needs to be placed for daylighting intersections and narrowing down the lanes to slow traffic.
 Most houses have large driveways so parking can be removed.
 I encourage Somerville to be bold in East Somerville and make Pearl safer for everyone.

-joan almost 3 years ago
+joan over 3 years ago

 I just attended the community meeting and was so excited to see bike lanes included in the design.
 Because of the very wide and dangerous roads that circle the neighborhood, I often ride along pearl street as a lower-stress option.
 However, it still often feels very unsafe.
 I hope that protected bike lanes throughout the corridor will stay in the final plan.
 Special attention will need to be paid to the section where there is not room for two protected bike lanes (between Cross Street and Franklin Street) to make sure its a cohesive experience for cyclists going the direction without a bike lane.
 Perhaps additional traffic calming here, or even a painted bike advisory lane (along the curb) would help make it a smooth experience.
 Thanks for all your work to make Somerville Streets safer.

-agreiner almost 3 years ago
+agreiner over 3 years ago

 East Somerville is like an island surrounded by highways.
 This street is a good option to get out biking without taking the busy Broadway (I don't have a car), but it lacks a dedicated bike lane.
 It would be even better if that lane can be protected because I often see people riding bicycles with their children.